HybridSatyam/Maintenance_Dashboard/README.md

 🔧 job_details
 Provides a breakdown of assemblies and sub-assemblies involved in maintenance work for each equipment.

-🧾 About the Database
-This entire database is designed specifically to power an upcoming Power BI dashboard that provides deep insights into the maintenance performance of heavy earth-moving machinery (HEMM).
-It simulates real-world industrial conditions with highly relevant but modified values from the mining sector.

 ## 📥 Sample Data